 Understanding The Event Flow

-The Ours platform processes events in a structured and secure manner to ensure that your data is tracked, filtered, and forwarded to the correct destinations.
-This guide will walk you through how events flow through the system, from their source to their final destination.
+The Ours Privacy platform processes events in a structured and secure manner to ensure that your data is tracked, filtered, and forwarded to the correct destinations.
+This guide will show you how events flow through the system, from their source to their final destination.

 Event Flow Overview

-Here’s a high-level view of the event flow in Ours:
+Here’s a high-level view of the event flow in Ours Privacy:

 Step 1: The Source